theyosh/TerrariumPI/README.md

 - Weather forecast from external source
 - Temperatures in Celsius or Fahrenheit
 - Alarm detections

+It is currently controling my reptile terrarium for more then three years!
+And my Madagascar Day Gecko is very happy with it!

 ## Installation
 1. Get a working Raspberry Pi